-Have you ever read a book or movie synopsis and in a few short sentences, you’ve been convinced to commit the next several hours of your life to it?
+Have you ever read a book or movie synopsis and you’ve been convinced to commit the next several hours of your life to it in a few short sentences?
 Messages to your prospects need to evoke the same sense of intrigue.
 However, quickly grabbing the attention of a new prospect with your written word can seem like an unattainable feat, especially if you are crafting dozens of communications a day.
 Sean Kenny recently shared some tips on how to find the right people to reach out to.
 Knowing what to now say is the next critical focus in your outreach.

 I review hundreds of messages a week here at Alyce.
-That coupled with my years of experience in copywriting has informed these five prospect messaging ideas for writing a personal sales message:
+That coupled with my years of experience in copywriting has informed this five prospect messaging ideas for writing a personal sales message:

 Keep it brief, clear, and concise.

 Get to the point quickly, let them know why you have reached out, what you can offer them, and what you’re asking of them (if anything).
 At Alyce, we see the highest engagement with messages between 200-250 words.
 Leave the full value prop for the demo and give them just enough in your initial message to spark their interest.

 Try, “I’d like the chance to talk to you about how ABC Company can help your team streamline and scale your marketing efforts.”

 Create a connection with the person by including a personalized message.
 You can still use a template, but include a key piece of information that lets the recipient know this message is just for them and if anyone else were to receive it, it just wouldn’t make sense.

 Here’s one example: “As someone who also loves NFL season, thought this gift would help you get fired up for this fall!
 Go Pats!”

 You want to call out a common bond, but not make the recipient feel like they’re being watched.